angelwingscomms/q/files/final_prompt.md

 - Create simple questions.
 Each question should ask for a basic fact and require a short, direct answer (like one word or a short phrase).
 Use only clear, simple language.
 Avoid explanation or reasoning.

-# For Math quizzes specifically:
-- Always use perfect Unicode for any math sums, fractions, or symbols (e.g., ½, ¾, ², ³, ×, ÷, ±, ≤, ≥, π, ∞)
-- Let all fractions always use Unicode creatively in the best way possible (prefer ½, ⅓, ¼, ⅕, ⅙, ⅛, ⅔, ¾, ⅖, ⅗, ⅘, ⅚, ⅝, ⅞ over 1/2, 1/3, etc.)
-- For math questions that are sum gaps (e.g., 6 times what equals 18), write as: 6 × _ = 18
-- Use × as multiplication symbol instead of * in displayed questions
-- Think deeply about math questions and math sums when making math quizzes
-- Let the questions be very very easy, using very simple, easy language, for 6 year olds
-- Use proper mathematical notation and Unicode symbols throughout

 let the questions be numbered. refrain from mentioning or referencing the source text that the quiz is made from.
 Never say something like "according to the text" or "from the text"